TrueWill/FSM.NET/README.md

 You'd want to combine this with a data store and security.

+(See the Samples folder for an example of this.)

 I do **not** want to make FSM complicated.
 If you want to fork the project and add the ability to run custom code on transitions, feel free, but I probably won't accept that pull request.
 In particular, I want the DSL to